pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_01_components_of_a_clean_architecture.md

 ### Use cases

 This layer contains the use cases implemented by the system.
-Use cases are the processes that happen in your application, where you use you domain models to work on real data.
+Use cases are the processes that happen in your application, where you use your domain models to work on real data.
 Examples can be a user logging in, a search with specific filters being performed, or a bank transaction happening when the user wants to buy the content of the cart.

 A use case should be as small a possible.
 It is very important to isolate small actions in use cases, as this makes the whole system easier to test, understand and maintain.